Canhui/fabric-dbench/README.md

 #### 1.1.
 Hyperledger Fabric v1.4.3

-Install the Hyperledger Fabric v1.4.3 according to the [Hyperledger Fabric official website](https://github.com/hyperledger/fabric).
+Ensure that Hyperledger Fabric v1.4.3 is installed, and fabric-samples can run well according to the [Hyperledger Fabric official website](https://github.com/hyperledger/fabric).

 #### 1.2.
 The Hosts File